 Online: Ensure the accessed website is secured (HTTPS), especially if you are planning to proceed with a sensitive transaction.
-HTTPS sites encrypts the session with a digital certificate, ensuring your information is guarded.
-Take not of what information you shared on social networking sites, you may have use those information as “security question” to other online accounts.
+HTTPS sites encrypt the session with a digital certificate, ensuring your information is guarded.
+Take note of what information you shared on social networking sites, you may have used that information as a “security question” to other online accounts.

 2. Keeping Your Devices Secure

 Avoid logging in a sensitive account (such as an e-banking account) and always uncheck the “remember me” function when you are on a public computer/ network.
 Should that be a necessity, remember to log out and clear all transaction logs before exiting the public network.
 On another hand, secure your wireless network at home to avoid inadvertently sharing private information with others.

 Update your operating system when available as these updates contain critical security patches that will protect you from recently discovered threats.
 Lastly, ensure you remove all login and personal information before disposing of your digital devices.